-- By need for any specialist components in the property (such as a level access shower or other significant disabled adaptation) - By housing need Band (from Band 1 down to Band 3) - By Banding effective date (from oldest to newest).
+- By need for any specialist adaptations in the property (such as a level access shower or other major adaptations for persons with disabilities) - By housing need band (from Band 1 down to Band 3) - By banding effective date (from oldest to newest).

-If more than one applicant with the same Band and Banding effective date bids for the same property, the Council will make a decision taking into consideration the individual housing circumstances of each case and relevant factors, such as previous offer refusals.
+If more than one applicant with the same band and banding effective date bids for the same property, the Council will decide which applicant will be offered the property taking into consideration the individual housing circumstances of each case and other factors relevant to their application, such as previous offer refusals.

-Wheelchair standard properties or properties with similar significant disabled adaptations will be matched to applicants who have a need for the adaptations and who are most suited to the vacancy.
+Wheelchair standard properties or properties with similar major adaptations will be matched to applicants who have a need for the adaptations and who are most suited to the vacancy.
 A specialist such as an Occupational Therapist may need to be consulted on the suitability of a property for the applicant(s).

-If an applicant who has a need for accommodation with disabled adaptations bids for a property that does not meet this need, the Council will consider whether it is reasonable and practical to adapt the property taking into account budget availability and best use of available housing stock.
+If an applicant who has a need for accommodation with adaptations bids for a property that does not have the relevant adaptations, the Council will consider whether it is reasonable and practical to adapt the property, taking into account budget availability and best use of available housing stock.

-Where there is a shortage of accessible or adapted properties the Council may, subject to budget availability, identify properties that are suitable for adaptation and consider giving applicants who have disabilities preference for these properties.
+Where there is a shortage of wheelchair accessible or adapted properties the Council may, subject to budget availability, identify properties that are suitable for adaptation and consider giving applicants who have disabilities preference for these properties.